 This is the last course in a four-part sequence that covers the application of pharmacology in a pre-hospital setting.
 Students will refine their mastery of pharmacology.
 Critical thinking and differential diagnosis, critical care medications, blood and blood products, antidotes, and emerging medications will be added topics.
 More common over-the-counter medications will be covered, and more herbal and alternative medication will be discussed.

-Prerequisites: HL151, HL212, HL216, HL220, HL226, and HL234.
-Co-requisites: HL153, HL217, HL221, HL227, and HL235.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.